Sandeep1311-hub/Spotify-IS/README.md

 1. Start the development server:
     ```sh
     npm start
-    ```
+    npm run dev

-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:3000` or `http://localhost:5173`.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## Acknowledgements

-Special thanks to the GreatStack YouTube Channel for their invaluable tutorials and guidance.